chr0n1x/PHP_CodeSniffer/README.md

 - hopefully encourages people to write tests for their PHP_CodeSniffer sniffs!

 **Differences between this class and the one included with PHP_CodeSniffer:**

+- The `runTests()` method is public and marked as a PHPUnit test.
+Kind of makes sense, right?
 - `TEST_PATH` (**required**)
     - Because this package is installable via `composer` it's conceptually better to define somewhere, somehow, where your tests are located.
 Also, it's a bit less nebulous.
 - `STANDARD_PATH` (optional)